keegaroo65/KeesSampleCode/README.md

 I have proficient experience writing my own code, teaching myself new skills and languages, reading other people's code, reading documentation, and appropriately applying 3rd party/cloud APIs.

-Below is a table of languages I have spent anywhere from a <u>few hours to potentially a thousand hours</u> coding in, along with the months I first started learning them, and how I would self-assess my proficiency based on my experience.
-Most recently I have focused on C# and Kotlin, but as I have the <u>fundamental logic-processing and problem solving skills, I can quickly pick up most languages just by learning the syntax</u>, especially when I have past experience with them.
+Below is a table of languages I have spent anywhere from a <b>few hours to potentially a thousand hours</b> coding in, along with the months I first started learning them, and how I would self-assess my proficiency based on my experience.
+Most recently I have focused on C# and Kotlin, but as I have the <b>fundamental logic-processing and problem solving skills, I can quickly pick up most languages just by learning the syntax</b>, especially when I have past experience with them.

 | Lang.
 Name | Start Date | Proficiency |
 | --- | --- | --- |